Efficient Error-tolerant Search on Knowledge Graphs: Proposed Approach

-Note that this filtering may introduce false positives, because neighbourhood-based pruning cannot identify if the labels are in the same path.
-For example, this neighbourhood-based distance between query nodes $q_1$ and $g_1$ in Figure~\ref{fig:falsep} is $0$ whereas the actual edit distance is $6$.
-It may be noted that the more correlated the edge labels in a query's path are, the less false positives the neighbourhood-based pruning can produce.
-This summarized representation of a neighbourhood is highly effective at pruning nodes without actually visiting their neighbourhood and the false positives can be removed at the verification stage.
+Note that this filtering may introduce false positives, because neighborhood-based pruning cannot identify if the labels are under the same path or have the same direction.
+For example, the neighborhood-based distance between $q_1$ and $n_1$ in Fig.~\ref{fig:falsep} is $0$ whereas the actual edit distance is $2$ (i.e., renaming $(q_1,q_3)$ to $l_5$ and $(q_1,q_2)$ to $l_1$).
+However, it cannot introduce false negatives since the neighborhood distance can be underestimated but it cannot be overestimated.
+On the other hand, this compact representation of a neighborhood is highly effective at pruning nodes without actually visiting their neighborhood, and false positives can be removed at the verification stage.
+Now to compare the whole query graph, we need to run a simulation.